NBCLab/NBCLab.github.io/projects/_posts/2023-11-01-intratumoral-microbiome.md

 grant_url:
 image:
 tagline:
-tags: Can we delineate intra-tumoral microbiomes and link tissue microbiome composition and function to cellular and molecular tumour features?
+tags: In which cancers does an intra-tumoral microbiome exist and how does it interact with other cellular and molecular features of the tumour and its microenvironment?

 # Data and code
 github: